 Turkmenistan's commercial bank announces tender for audit of its financials

-Organizations and enterprises of any ownership form, as well as foreign companies with the necessary licenses, are invited to participate.
-Tender proposals will be accepted between 4 December and 16 January.
+Organizations and enterprises of any ownership form, as well as foreign companies should have all the necessary licenses to participate.
+Tender proposals will be accepted between 6 December, 2025 and 21 January, 2026.

 Access to paid information is limited